Pin with the flags of Germany and the European Union

 European cooperation “Team Europe”: development policy within the framework of the European Union

-In order to assist their partner countries in coping with these crises, the European Union, the EU member states and the EU’s financial institutions decided in April 2020 to combine their efforts.
-Since then, this concept of community has evolved further into a general approach for European foreign and development policy known as the “Team Europe” approach.
-It is the EU’s strategic response to foreign and development policy issues.
-The approach allows the EU to play a leading role, assume greater responsibility and act in solidarity on the global stage, and put more of a spotlight on shared values and interests.
+In order to assist their partner countries in coping with these crises, the European Union, the EU member states and the EU’s financial institutions decided in 2020 to combine their efforts.
+Since then, this concept of community has evolved further into a comprehensive approach for European foreign and development policy known as the “Team Europe” approach.
+This approach helps to highlight the EU's leading role, responsibility and solidarity on the global stage and put more of a focus on shared values and interests.

 Team Europe is more than a brand name.
 The Team Europe Initiatives (TEIs) are a visible and tangible expression of the collaboration between the EU and its partner countries.
 The TEIs are an instrument for implementing the EU’s Global Gateway strategy.
 The EU is using this comprehensive strategy to mobilise private and public funding to boost the development of global infrastructure in collaboration with its partner countries.
 Funding is being provided in the areas of digital technology, climate and energy, transport, health, and education and research.